 - Kid Hero: At sixteen, she's currently the youngest superhero on the roster.

 - Legacy Character: Kamala isnt the first hero to go by Ms. Marvel, which is discussed in post-game dialogue between Kamala & Black Widow.

-- Mana Meter: Kamala's Intrinsic meter allows her to slightly enlarge herself, strengthening her attacks while also allowing her to instinctively evade many attacks while healing herself.
+- Mana Meter: Kamala's Intrinsic meter allows her to slightly enlarge herself, strengthening her attacks while also allowing her to instinctively evade many attacks in addition to constant regeneration.

 - The Medic: One of two Avengers with the ability to heal others from the start with her support ability, and the only one who potentially use it up to three times.